Faucet Mount Water Filters: Which is Best?

 #4 - DuPont WFFM350XCH

 You'll get about 200 gallons out of one filter cartridge, depending on the quality of your water.
-Replacement filters are available on Amazon and at some local retailers.
-(Check the Amazon price here.)
+Replacement filters are available online and at some local retailers.
+(Check the Amazon availability and price here.)

 The electronics run off a "lifetime" battery.
 In other words, it can't be replaced.
-And, unfortunately, according to a number of Amazon reviewers, it doesn't always last as long as it should.
+And, unfortunately, according to a number of reviews I've read, it doesn't always last as long as it should.

 But, the unit does come with a 4 year limited warranty, so if the battery wears out prematurely, I'd ask the manufacturer for a replacement.

 This model is WQA certified to NSF Standards 42 and 53, just like the Culligan.
 Lead reduction averages 99%, so that's slightly better than Culligan and almost as good as PUR.

 It has one additional WQA certification - Standard 372 for low lead content and compliance.
 In other words, the unit itself doesn't have lead.